Wita5237/sm64-fst-brute-forcer-hip/README.md

 </pre>
 #### Misc Settings ####
 <pre>
 -v:                                         Verbose mode.
-Prints all parameters used in brute force.
+Prints all parameters used in the brute forcer.

 -s:                                         Silent mode.
 Suppresses all print statements output by the brute forcer.